ubc/stream/readme.md

 Example:

-Do something like the following create an  init script in /etc/init:
+create an init script in /etc/init:

     vi pulsepress-stream.conf

-add the something like the following:
+add something like the following:

     description  "pulsepress stream app"
     author	 "You"